Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Preliminaries

 \subsection{Adversarial Attacks on Trajectory Prediction}

-Recent research~\cite{zhang2022adversarial} demonstrates that trajectory prediction in autonomous driving can be fooled by the adversarial behavior of a surrounding vehicle in both white-box and black-box settings, where adversarial behavior is optimized with Projected Gradient Decent(PGD)~\cite{madry2017towards} or Particle Swarm Optimization(PSO)~\cite{kennedy1995particle}, respectively.
-Hard constraints are applied to the maximum deviation of way points so as to make the adversarial trajectory physically feasible and not perform unrealistic behaviors.
-In this work, we consider such attacks and assume the worst setting, i.e., the attacker has full knowledge of the target system and tries to maximize attack impact.
+Recent research~\cite{zhang2022adversarial} demonstrates that trajectory prediction in autonomous driving can be fooled by the adversarial behavior of a surrounding vehicle, where the adversarial behavior is optimized with Projected Gradient Decent (PGD)~\cite{madry2017towards}.
+The threat model is as in Fig.~\ref{fig:intro}.
+In this work, we consider such attacks and assume the worst setting, i.e., the attacker has full knowledge of the target system and tries to maximize the attack impact.

-Different from image classification, the trajectory prediction has no class labels but it has directional information in the context, such as moving forward, turning or changing lane to the right.
+Different from image classification, trajectory prediction has no class labels, but it has directional information in the context, such as moving forward, turning or changing lane to the right.
 Therefore, the attacker can conduct targeted attacks besides the random ones.
-In Fig.~\ref{fig:adv_trajs}, three types of adversarial attacks are presented and we observe that they can cause significant and directional errors. \cite{zhang2022adversarial} proposes directional error metrics for the optimization of targeted attacks, as shown in Eq.~\eqref{eq:metrics}
+In Fig.~\ref{fig:adv_trajs}, three types of adversarial attacks are presented and we observe that they can cause significant and directional errors. \cite{zhang2022adversarial} proposes directional error metrics for the optimization of targeted attacks, as shown in Eq.~\eqref{eq:metrics}:

-where $\alpha$ denotes the time frame ID, $n$ denotes the target vehicle ID. $p$ and $s$ are two-dimensional vectors representing predicted and ground-truth vehicle locations, respectively. $R$ is a function generating the unit vector to a specific direction (lateral or longitudinal).
-The longitudinal direction is approximated as the vector defined by first two way points of ground truth $s_{\alpha+1}^{n}-s_{\alpha}^{n}$.
+where $\alpha$ denotes the time frame ID. $p$ and $s$ are two-dimensional vectors representing predicted and ground-truth vehicle locations, respectively. $R$ is a function generating the unit vector to a specific direction (lateral or longitudinal).
+The longitudinal direction is approximated as the vector defined by the adjacent two waypoints of ground truth $s_{\alpha+1}^{n}-s_{\alpha}^{n}$.

-In addition to the directional attack, a random attack is designed to maximize the Average Displacement Error(ADE), which is the average of the root mean squared error between the predicted and ground-truth trajectory way points.
-Table~\ref{tab:pre-attack} quantitatively shows that the predicted trajectories can be seriously deviated by any of the attack types.
-Therefore, the attacker can either apply random or directional attacks, which greatly challenges the defense method, especially on the generalization performance.
+In addition to the directional attack, a random attack can be designed to maximize the Average Displacement Error (ADE), which is the average of the root mean squared error between the predicted waypoints and the ground-truth trajectory waypoints.

+Hard constraints are also applied to the maximum deviation of waypoints during the optimization so as to make the adversarial history trajectory physically feasible and not perform unrealistic behaviors.